apaciuk/figurine-urban-system/README.md

 4. $ bin/rails db:create && cd backend

-## IMPORTANT STRAPI - IN BACKEND folder Set db credentials in rails & backend .env file (postgres) copy .env.example > .env and enter details. ##
+## IMPORTANT STRAPI - IN BACKEND folder Set db credentials in rails & backend .env file (postgres) copy .env.example > .env and enter details , then install deps ##

-Ensure that Strapi & the Strapi admin/DB Tables are set up first, in backend folder terminal run "yarn develop" after first running yarn for the node_modules, set an admin user same as Rails admin below once.
+Ensure that Strapi & the Strapi admin/DB Tables are set up first, in backend folder terminal run "yarn develop" after first running yarn for the node_modules, then set an admin user in Gui same as Rails admin below once, cmd below.
-(yarn start afterwards), cmd below.

 5. $ yarn && yarn develop - Install deps, set up admin & admin user, content types (in admin Gui), run and watch files

 ## Open new terminal in rails root
+6. $ bin/rails db:migrate

-6. $ bin/rails db:schema:load  (will change strapi admin tables in db to cascade)
+7. $ bin/rails db:schema:load  (will also change strapi admin tables in db to cascade)

-7. Is set up to send basic user signup mail with gmail, alter smtp or other Email credentials (.env, application_mailer, devise.rb [noreply] & development.rb), then test signup confirmation emails by signing up & confirming user email
+8. Is set up to send basic user signup mail with gmail, alter smtp or other Email credentials (.env, application_mailer, devise.rb [noreply] & development.rb), then test signup confirmation emails by signing up & confirming user email
    Use same admin user as Strapi and set true in rails console with User.first.update :admin => true

-8. $ rails stimulus_reflex:install (OPTIONAL, extra config needed see link above)
+9. $ rails stimulus_reflex:install (OPTIONAL, extra config needed see link above)

-9. $ rails dev:cache (check, should be cached, if not run again)
+10. $ rails dev:cache (check, should be cached, if not run again)

 OPTIONAL but best to have.
-10. $ rails g madmin:install  (if not, have to alter nav)
+11. $ rails g madmin:install  (if not, have to alter nav)
-11. $ rails g madmin:views  (already there styled for bootstrap overwrite requires restyle)
+12. $ rails g madmin:views  (already there styled for bootstrap overwrite requires restyle)

-12. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
+13. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
     (see https://realfavicongenerator.net/)  for more info.

-13. $ rails g rspec:install  (for testing)
+14. $ rails g rspec:install  (for testing)

-14. Run Importmap
+15. Run Importmap

 # examples